Great Elm Capital (NASDAQ:GECC) Rating Lowered to Hold at Zacks Investment Research

-Zacks Investment Research cut shares of Great Elm Capital (NASDAQ:GECC) from a buy rating to a hold rating in a research note published on Thursday, Zacks.com reports.
+Great Elm Capital (NASDAQ:GECC) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research note issued on Wednesday, Zacks.com reports.

 According to Zacks, “Great Elm Capital Corp. is a diversified investment company.
 Its business line consists of investment management, financial products and merchant banking.
 Great Elm Capital Corp. is based in Baltimore, Maryland. “

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, September 30th.
-Investors of record on Wednesday, September 15th will be issued a dividend of $0.10 per share.
-The ex-dividend date is Tuesday, September 14th.
-This represents a $0.40 annualized dividend and a dividend yield of 11.43%.
-Great Elm Capital’s dividend payout ratio is 74.07%.

-A number of institutional investors have recently bought and sold shares of the business.
-Morgan Stanley increased its position in Great Elm Capital by 51.1% during the second quarter.
-Morgan Stanley now owns 419,711 shares of the financial services provider’s stock worth $1,473,000 after buying an additional 141,970 shares during the last quarter.
-Cove Street Capital LLC acquired a new position in Great Elm Capital during the second quarter worth $237,000.
-Acuitas Investments LLC increased its position in Great Elm Capital by 12.5% during the second quarter.
-Acuitas Investments LLC now owns 316,011 shares of the financial services provider’s stock worth $1,109,000 after buying an additional 35,199 shares during the last quarter.
-Virtu Financial LLC acquired a new position in Great Elm Capital during the first quarter worth $119,000.
-Finally, Squarepoint Ops LLC acquired a new position in Great Elm Capital during the first quarter worth $264,000.
-14.07% of the stock is currently owned by hedge funds and other institutional investors.
+Several hedge funds and other institutional investors have recently modified their holdings of GECC.
+Morgan Stanley boosted its stake in shares of Great Elm Capital by 51.1% during the 2nd quarter.
+Morgan Stanley now owns 419,711 shares of the financial services provider’s stock worth $1,473,000 after acquiring an additional 141,970 shares during the period.
+Squarepoint Ops LLC bought a new stake in Great Elm Capital in the 1st quarter valued at $264,000.
+Cove Street Capital LLC bought a new stake in Great Elm Capital in the 2nd quarter valued at $237,000.
+Acuitas Investments LLC boosted its stake in Great Elm Capital by 12.5% in the 2nd quarter.
+Acuitas Investments LLC now owns 316,011 shares of the financial services provider’s stock valued at $1,109,000 after purchasing an additional 35,199 shares during the period.
+Finally, Virtu Financial LLC bought a new stake in Great Elm Capital in the 1st quarter valued at $119,000.
+Institutional investors own 16.11% of the company’s stock.

 Great Elm Capital is an externally-managed business development company that invests in the debt instruments of middle-market companies.
 The company seeks to generate current income and capital appreciation through debt and equity investments and invests primarily in senior secured and senior unsecured debt instruments, as well as in junior loans and mezzanine debt of middle-market companies and small businesses.